L1-L2 messaging

 decorator on the target contract.
 Transactions like this on L2 are called L1 handler transactions.-

-The Starknet sequencer, upon seeing enough L1 confirmations for the transaction that sent the message, initiates the corresponding L2 transaction.
+The Starknet sequencer, upon receiving enough L1 confirmations for the transaction that sent the message, initiates the corresponding L2 transaction.

 -